brunozimpel/brunozimpel/README.md

 <br/>
 <br/>

-Electronics Engineer working in the software industry, with a background in Data Analytics, Software Development, and Product Management, currently working as a Product Manager and Team Lead @ [Pollum](https://pollum.io/).
+Passionate about new technologies, delivering business value through tech, and helping people grow professionally.
+I'm an Electronics Engineer with background in Data Analytics, Software Development, and Product Management.

-I'm passionate about learning new things and finding ways to deliver business value through tech.
-Data Science enthusiast, currently learning more about data products, Web 3.0, Blockchain, and NFTs.
+With a demonstrated history of leading engineers to build and scale digital products, I'm now leading a world-class software development team to make the next big things in the Web3 space.